avkcorporation/rest-service/README.md

 # Rest-service

 Handles requests for «CONTACT» database and returns responses in a form of Json objects.
+The practical job for interview the Ardas comapany (Dnipropetrovsk (Dnipro)).

 Status of the build:
 https://travis-ci.org/avkcorporation/rest-service